 Medical Payments Insurance.
 Coverage that reimburses you and your passengers – regardless of legal liability – for medical or funeral expenses stemming from bodily injury or death by accident.

 No-Fault Insurance.
 Each insured person’s insurance company pays for certain financial losses, such as medical expenses and lost wages, regardless of who caused the accident.
 In exchange for these benefits, the right to sue may be restricted in some cases.

 Peril.
 The cause of a loss.
 Perils include theft, glass breakage, flood, hail and fire.

 Personal Injury Protection (PIP).
 A broader form of medical payments insurance coverage under the no-fault concept.
 PIP offers protection for expenses actually incurred, up to a specific, per-person dollar amount.
 States with no-fault laws require drivers to buy PIP.
 It also is offered as an optional coverage in some states without no-fault laws.
 Coverage varies from state to state.

 Policyholder.
 The person who pays a premium to an insurance company in exchange for the protection outlined in an insurance policy.

 Premium.
 The amount of money paid for an insurance policy.

 Property Damage Liability.
 Insurance that protects you against financial loss if you are legally liable to others for auto-related damage to their property.

 Renewal.
 A policy renewal takes place when the coverage of a policy or standard certificate are to continue by the insurance provider in exchange for your payment for another policy period (typically six months or one year).

 Vehicle Body Style and Size Groups.
-The six vehicle style groups are station wagons/passenger vans, utility vehicles, regular four-door cars, regular two-door cars, luxury cars, and sports cars.
-Each of these groups is further divided into subgroups (large, midsize, and small) according to wheel base.
+The six-vehicle style groups are station wagons/passenger vans, utility vehicles, regular four-door cars, regular two-door cars, luxury cars, and sports cars.
+Each of these groups is further divided into subgroups (large, midsize, and small) according to the wheelbase.